 And indeed, while the Israelites don’t like being slaves, they never conclude that there’s anything wrong with enslaving other people, or even enslaving each other.
+Isaiah seems to think it would be a good thing if Israel enslaved everyone else.
 The biblical law specifically says slavery is allowed, so the God portrayed in the Bible clearly doesn’t have a problem with it either.
 He allows people to be enslaved, he causes people to be enslaved, and he commands for people to be enslaved.
 He owns slaves himself, and he thinks that makes him respectable.

 When the Israelites colonized the land of Canaan, they enslaved the native inhabitants, which wasn’t really what God wanted them to do… He wanted them to kill all the people of Canaan, and to only enslave people who lived farther away.